apipy/HQApi/README.md

 # HQApi
-HQ Trivia API, written in Python
+HQ Trivia & Words API, written in Python

 ## Installation
-1. Install from pip:
+1. Install from pip (may be outdated):
 ```bash
 pip3 install HQApi
 ```